Exact Terms

 63 terms · 5 domains Open glossary →

-Image prompt terms
+Image vocabulary terms

 For people who can picture the frame but not the art direction, lighting, lens, or composition terms.